jundalisay/superb/content/en/maharlika/laws/epira/chapter-6.md

 PSALM Corp.
 Board.
 SEC.
 55. Property of the PSALM Corp. – The following funds, assets, contributions and other property shall constitute the property of the PSALM Corp.:
-(a) The generation assets, real estate, IPP contracts, other disposable assets of NPC, proceeds from the sale or disposition of such assets and the residual assets from B-O-T, R-O-T, and other variations thereof;
+(a) The generation assets, real estate, IPP contracts, other disposable assets of NAPOCOR, proceeds from the sale or disposition of such assets and the residual assets from B-O-T, R-O-T, and other variations thereof;
 (b) Transfers from the National Government;
-(c) Proceeds from loans incurred to restructure or refinance NPC’s transferred liabilities:
+(c) Proceeds from loans incurred to restructure or refinance NAPOCOR’s transferred liabilities:
 Provided, however, That all borrowings shall be fully paid for by the end of the life of the PSALM Corp.;
-(d) Proceeds from the universal charge allocated for stranded contract costs and the stranded debts of NPC;
+(d) Proceeds from the universal charge allocated for stranded contract costs and the stranded debts of NAPOCOR;
-(e) Net profit of NPC;
+(e) Net profit of NAPOCOR;
 (f) Net profit of TRANSCO;
 (g) Official assistance, grants, and donations from external sources; and (h) Other sources of funds as may be determined by PSALM Corp. necessary for the above-